 - Talk to your child's teacher to monitor your child's progress.
 If you or the teacher have concerns, ask for further testing.

 - Let your child's teacher know that your child may have trouble localizing sound.
-For example, she may not hear when someone calls her name on the playground.
+For example, they may not hear when someone calls their name on the playground.

 - Seek help if you notice your child is becoming frustrated or having trouble making friends.

 - Share with your child's teacher what you have learned about UHL.
 Give the teacher written information about UHL.